aaroncapron/Used-Inventory/README.md

 ## Future Improvements

+- Make the web app accessible from any network
+- Use a database (DBLite) to store data
-- Implement a more secure authentication system.
+- Implement a more secure authentication system
-- Improve the user interface with CSS.
+- Improve the user interface with CSS
 - Add an 4-digit SKU to each added tire so you can easily ID tires irl
-- Add a date-added trait to each tire and an age calculator next to it
+- Tire Traits: date_added, age_calc, leak_checked
-- TODO: limit tables in /remove and /show_inventory to their respective items per page count
+- limit tables in /remove and /show_inventory to their respective items per page count
 - Add a mini to-do list for tires that need sku's AND tires that will be removed/sold.
 - ^ Can be printed ^